-While searching for more of the woman behind the lens, I stumbled across an interview Scruggs did with Models.com last year.
-While reading through the interview, it felt as if I was taking a daily dose of inspiration vitamins, and she was the drug dealer.
+While searching for more of the woman behind the lens, I stumbled across an interview Scruggs did with Models.com.
+While reading through the interview, it felt as if I was taking a daily dose of inspiration vitamins, and she was the pharmacist.
 It was a sweet, short, and straight-to-the-point piece for self-help, but also sorta-kinda a guide into how she made it in an industry where the competition is just as fierce as she is.
 It was my morning cup of joe as I took in the sun’s energy while sitting near the windowsill.
 I was simply amazed at how I could feel her spirit of compassion piercing through her words.

 As I was empowered, I hope you are as well.
 Here are inspirational quotes, tips, tricks, friendly advice and some excerpts from Scruggs’ incredible interview.

 1. Some people aren’t willing to help you because they’re afraid you’re going to take their jobs or their clients.
 My view is: If that gig is meant for me – I’m going to get it.
 I’m not going to keep a peer or a friend ignorant because I have a fear of scarcity.
 One thing that I’m making sure that I’m doing, now that I have a platform, is letting everyone know: this is how I went about it and this is what changed everything for me.